 Crunchy, fresh and light it’s a good starter, or burger filler for the summer months or a nice palate cleanser for richer mains like slow roasted lamb.
 It surprised a lot of people to know that it had very few ingredients – just grated root vegetables, a sprinkle of mint and dressed with a Jamie amount of olive oil and some lemon juice.

-At it’s simplest, it’s grated carrot, beetroot and celeriac.
+At its simplest, it’s grated carrot, beetroot and celeriac.
 It’s been a long time now but I vaguely recall grated butternut being used too.
 Celeriac has been hard to find so I’ve often substituted apple resulting in what it now affectionately known as the simplest of all sides, the ABC salad.
+(Here’s another version of an equally delicious ABC salad with avocado, broccolini and capsicum).

 As with all super simple recipes, love is in the details so make sure to grate your beetroot last, then rinse it to avoid it staining the other ingredients.